gardener/gardener/docs/concepts/apiserver_admission_plugins.md

 _(enabled by default)_

 This admission controller reacts on `CREATE` and `UPDATE` operations for  `BackupBucket`s, `BackupEntry`s, `CloudProfile`s, `Seed`s and `Shoot`s.
 For all the various extension types in the specifications of these objects, it adds a corresponding label in the resource.
-This would allow the extension admission webhooks to filter out the resources they are responsible for and ignore all others.
+This would allow extension admission webhooks to filter out the resources they are responsible for and ignore all others.
+This label is of the form `<extension>.extensions.gardener.cloud/<type> : "true"`.
+For example, an extension label for provider extension type `aws`, looks like `provider.extensions.gardener.cloud/aws : "true"`.

 ## `PlantValidator`